 This policy was originally created in 2003 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period October 2011 through October 2012.
-In 2012, MEDLINE was searched for the period of the past 5 years for literature on interferential current stimulation (IFS) for treating conditions other than pain.
-Following is a summary of the key literature to date:
+Most recently, the literature was reviewed through November 10, 2014.
+Following is a summary of the key literature to date.

 Representative recent trials on IFS for treating musculoskeletal pain are described below.

-Conclusions: A large number of RCTs have been performed using IFS for musculoskeletal conditions.
+A large number of RCTs have been performed using IFS for musculoskeletal conditions.
 These have varied in the adjunct treatments that are used, comparison groups, types of controls, and outcome measures.
-Many of these trials have methodologic limitations such as an inadequate placebo control and/or the use of multiple treatment modalities.
+Many of these trials have methodologic limitations such as an inadequate placebo control and/or the use of multiple treatment modalities without the ability to isolate the incremental effect of IFS.
 While some of these studies have reported benefit, the majority do not.
 A meta-analysis of RCTs did not find a significant benefit of IFS over control for treating pain.
-The body of evidence suggests, although is not definitive, that IFS is not efficacious for improving pain, function and/or range of motion for patients with musculoskeletal conditions.
+The body of evidence suggests, although is not definitive, that IFS is not efficacious for improving pain, function and/or ROM for patients with musculoskeletal conditions.